facebook/mysql-5.6/README.md

     > We use `bundle exec` instead of running straight `jekyll` because `bundle exec` will always use the version of Jekyll from our `Gemfile`.
 Just running `jekyll` will use the system version and may not necessarily be compatible.

-    > The `_config_local_dev` file overrides some URL settings that you might be using in production to allow you to test links, etc. locally.

     - To run using an actual IP address, you can use `--host=0.0.0.0`

     ```